reveny/Android-Library-Remap-Hide/README.md

 # How to use
 All the necessary code is located in /app/src/main/jni/RemapTools.h and can be used in any project. <br>
-Required is that you have 2 seperate libraries.
+Required is that you have 2 separate libraries.
 One to load everything and the other one containing your own code. <br>
 Here: Loader: libRevenyInjector.so Code: libTest.so. <br>
 Tested on Samsung Galaxy s22 (Android 13)

+# Credit
+This concept is inspired by Riru and Zygisk

 # Contact
 Telegram Group: https://t.me/reveny1 <br>